 Above shows the same website in a smaller browser window, notice how the layout changes to fit the window.

 I feel now that I have a greater understanding of how some simple CSS can dramatically change the appearance of a webpage when displayed in a browser.
 I also feel I now have a greater understand of the importance of classifications and id divisions and how they can aid the styling of a web page.
+I will now move on to looking at how I can alter these CSS template to structure the change the colours, font sizes/family, alignments, etc.

 No comments: